KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_4_content_slider.md

 Next you'll add in a content slider to the page.
 This is very useful to scroll through pictures, text, videos or any other html items on a website.
 This project will utilize a library called bxSlider.

-1. Checkout the **add-slider** branch and this will be our starting point for the content slider piece.
-We’ve already included the bxSlider library in our project for you as well as the necessary HTML markup.
+1. In the _index.html_ file, on line 26, find the HEADER section.
+On line 32 you'll find a commented out unordered list HTML element `<ul>` with a class of "bxslider" and four list items `<li>`.
+The bxSlider library is already included in the project for you as well as the necessary HTML markup.
 You’re going to add the interactivity!

-2. First, connect the bxSlider script file and CSS styling to the _index.html_ file so everything will work!
-The JavaScript file and the CSS file are located in the _assets/lib/jquery.bxslider_ directory.
+2. First, connect the bxSlider JavaScript file and CSS styling to the _index.html_ file so everything will work!
+The JavaScript file (_jquery.bxslider.min.js_) and the CSS file (_jquery.bxslider.min.css_) are located in the _assets/lib/jquery.bxslider_ directory.

+   {% hint style='tip' %}
-Don’t forget one of these utilizes a `script` tag and the other uses a `link` tag!
+Don’t forget - JavaScript additions use a `<script>` tag while CSS additions use a `<link>` tag!

-**Hint**: see step 1 of the “How to Install” section on [bxslider.com](http://bxslider.com)
+See step 1 of the “How to Install” section on [bxslider.com](http://bxslider.com) for further guidance.
+   {% endhint %}

 3. Look at the _index.html_ file and find the unordered list element `<ul>` with a `bxslider` class to identify the markup for the slider.